sib-swiss/containers-introduction-training/docs/course_material/apptainer.md

 ## Exercises

 !!! info "Important"
-    This last part should be done on the remote server that has apptainer installed.
+    This last part should be done on the remote server that has Apptainer installed.
 If you haven't set up a VScode SSH connection to the server yet, you can find instructions [here](../precourse.md#ssh-connections).

 ### Pulling an image

 Apptainer can take several image formats (e.g. a `docker` image), and convert them into it's own `.sif` format.
 Unlike `docker` this image doesn't live in a local image cache, but it's stored as an actual file.

-**Exercise:** On the remote server, pull the docker image that has the adjusted default `CMD` that we have pushed to dockerhub [in this exercise](dockerfiles.md#using-cmd) (`ubuntu-figlet-df:v3`) with `apptainer pull`.
+**Exercise:** On the remote server, pull the Docker image that has the adjusted default `CMD` that we have pushed to Docker Hub [in this exercise](dockerfiles.md#using-cmd) (`ubuntu-figlet-df:v3`) with `apptainer pull`.
 The syntax is:

 ```sh
 apptainer pull docker://[USER NAME]/[IMAGE NAME]:[TAG]